-The usefulness of such a process to the tribunal, and therefore the extent to which such a process is consistent with the overriding duty of the experts, depends upon the time available and the level of cooperation between the parties and experts.
+The usefulness of such a process to the tribunal, and therefore the extent to which such a process is consistent with the overriding duty of the experts, depends on the time available and the level of cooperation between the parties and experts.

 It is broadly accepted that a statement of matters agreed is of assistance to the tribunal (and the parties).
 If such a statement can be prepared, it narrows the issues to be considered by the tribunal and can result in shorter hearings and quicker awards.
-It may also allow the experts to agree a financial model and the effect of instructions or assumptions on the quantification of damages (to the extent that agreement hasn’t been reached in the preparation of sequential expert reports).
+It may also allow the experts to agree a financial model and the effect of instructions or assumptions on the quantification of damages (to the extent that agreement has not been reached in the preparation of sequential expert reports).

 A statement of areas of disagreement may also be helpful, but this is not always the case.
 In principle, a summary of areas of disagreement between experts, setting out the respective positions of each expert, is a useful reference document when the tribunal is deliberating.
 However, in practice, the creation of such a document can be inefficient, with multiple iterations of the draft document passing between experts and a proliferation of restated (or even new) arguments.
-In order to be of maximum use to the tribunal, the experts may need to be instructed as to the scope of such a statement; for example, it may be sufficient to identify the areas of disagreement and each expert’s position, with cross-references to their reports, but without each expert setting out the reasons for their opinions at length (which should already be included in the experts’ reports).
+To be of maximum use to the tribunal, the experts may need to be instructed as to the scope of such a statement; for example, it may be sufficient to identify the areas of disagreement and each expert’s position, with cross-references to their reports, but without each expert setting out at length the reasons for their opinions (which should already be included in the experts’ reports).

 Expert participation at the hearing